Britain, with its rich history of monarchies, industry and culture, holds a lesser-known story in its past.

 For thousands of years the presence of modern humans in Britain remained brief and sporadic.
 It has only been continuous since about 12,000 years ago.

 Modern humans stand out for their creativity and rich culture.
-Over a relatively short period, they developed a diverse tool kit, using bone and ivory as well as stone, and created artistic representations of their world in carvings, paintings and sculptures on a scale not seen before.
+Over a relatively short period, they developed a diverse set of tools, using lighter bone and ivory as well as stone.
+They created artistic representations of their world through carving, painting and sculpture.